The Unsung Hero of Euchre: Why Scoring Matters as Much as Strategy

 When most people think of Euchre, they focus on the big plays — calling trump, going alone, or slamming down the Right Bower for the win.
 But ask any seasoned player at the Charleston Euchre Club, and they’ll tell you: smart scoring can make or break your game.

 Unlike other card games where points pile up slowly, Euchre’s scoring system rewards bold choices and punishes risky ones.
 One wrong move can swing the match in your opponent’s favor.
-That’s what makes it so exciting — and why players keep coming back every week to sharpen their skills.
+That’s what makes it so exciting — and why players keep coming back to sharpen their skills.

 How Euchre Scoring Works